Typical and atypical properties of periodic Teichmueller geodesics: Invariant splittings of the lifted Hodge bundle

-Among the submanifolds ${\cal C}_i$, assume that for all $i\leq u$ the rank of ${\cal C}_i$ is bigger than $\ell$ and that the rank of ${\cal C}_i$ for $i>u$ is at most $\ell$.
-Apply Proposition \ref{realanalytic} to each of the affine invariant manifolds ${\cal C}_i$ $(i\leq u)$.
-In finitely many steps we deduce the statement of the first part of the corollary.
+By reordering we may assume that there is some $u\leq m$ such that for all $i\leq u$ the rank ${\rm rk}({\cal C}_i)$ of ${\cal C}_i$ is bigger than $\ell$ and that for $i>u$ the rank ${\rm rk}({\cal C}_i)$ of ${\cal C}_i$ is at most $\ell$.
+Apply the first paragraph of this proof to each of the affine invariant manifolds ${\cal C}_i$ $(i\leq u)$.
+We conclude that for each $i$ there are finitely many proper affine invariant submanifolds of ${\cal C}_i$ of rank $r\in [\ell, {\rm rk}({\cal C}_i))$ which contain every affine invariant submanifold of ${\cal C}_i$ of rank $\ell$.
+The dimension of each of these submanifolds is strictly smaller than the dimension of ${\cal C}_i$.
+In finitely many such steps, each applied to all affine invariant submanifolds of rank stricltly bigger than $\ell$ found in the previous step, we deduce the statement of the first part of the corollary.

 Now let ${\cal H}(2g-2)$ be a stratum of differentials with a single zero.
 Period coordinates for ${\cal H}(2g-2)$ are given by absolute periods, and the dimension of an affine invariant manifold ${\cal C}\subset {\cal H}(2g-2)$ of rank $\ell$ equals $2\ell$.
 Thus ${\cal C}$ does not contain any proper affine invariant submanifold of rank $\ell$.